 After the bill is officially introduced, another meeting is typically scheduled to determine how long it will take to pass the bill, how many changes need to be made to the bill, and how many meetings will need to happen for negotiation.

 The city council may also call for a public hearing to talk about the bill.
 This is a great opportunity to gather supporters and ensure everyone has clear speaking points to address different aspects of the bill.
 However, this is also a time where other lobbyists and advocacy groups can also come forward and express their opinions for or against the bill.
 Any citizen can attend the hearing and make an in-person testimony, or citizens can submit a written testimony if they’re not able to attend.

 Following the public hearing, legislators will generally vote on the bill to continue forward in the approval process.

 The full legislative process can take anywhere months to a few years, and sometimes the “original” bill must be modified to gain enough support to pass.
 The reality is, sometimes compromises are necessary while other times, the bill doesn’t pass and you need to start over.
 Don’t give up!
 Almost all important social changes happen in agonizingly slow, incremental steps over long periods of time.

 Take the first steps in learning who your representatives are, checking for upcoming election dates, and preparing to attend your first town hall with this handy guide.
 You can also follow and subscribe to the list of different news sources we listed above under "How Can I Get Involved?".

-If you are enjoying the Community Skillshare series and want to help our team at Studio ATAO, you can become a monthly patron of ours at Patreon or send us a one-time gift via GiveLively.
+If you have learned something from this post and want to help our team at Studio ATAO, you can become a monthly patron of ours at Patreon or send us a one-time gift via GiveLively.
 We thank you for your support!